Transforming How We Elect MPs

 Westminster’s voting system artificially divides the country, polarising us rather than allowing us to come together.
 While the results map can only have one colour per constituency, in reality, you’ll never find a town where everyone is the same.

-Westminster’s one-person-takes all system makes everything black and white, hiding the many areas of agreement.
+Westminster’s system makes everything black and white, hiding the many areas of agreement.
 Every issue becomes a stick to defeat an opponent, rather than something to be solved to the advantage of all.

 It’s impossible for one MP to represent everyone in their constituency – which is why in most countries around the world you get a group of MPs for each area, representing the mix of opinions in that area.
-That’s the core idea of proportional representation – opinions in society are represented in proportion to their numbers.

 No guarantee of the right winner